 a possible taxable benefit in kind for the director, and

 a tax liability for the companywhere the loan is unpaid nine months after the period end, if the director is also a participator.
 For loans made on or after 6 April 2016, the rate of tax is 32.5% (for loans made prior to 6 April 2016, the rate of tax was 32.5%)

 This is dealt with in more detail below, together with some ideas for dealing with directors’ overdrawn loan accounts.
 In practice, controlling directors having overdrawn loan accounts is very common.
 This is particularly the case where they have previously operated as an unincorporated business and drawings did not have repercussions on taxation.

-When a company lends money to an employee, this is likely to give rise to a taxable benefit on which income tax and class 1A NICs are due.
+When a companylends money to an employee, this is likely to give rise to a taxable benefit on which income tax and Class 1A NIC are due.
 The cash equivalent of the benefit is calculated using HMRC’s official rate of interest.
 If no interest is charged or the interest rate is less than the official rate of interest, the cash equivalent is the difference between the interest that would have been payable at the official rate of interest and any interest which is paid.

-Benefits in kind are reportable on Form P11D and on the employee’s tax return.
+Benefits in kind are reportable on Form P11D (they cannot be included in benefits which are put onto payroll) and on the employee’s tax return.